soumikpaul8/Bank-Loan-Data-SQL-PowerBI/README.md

 ---

-## 🔍 Research Questions & Key Findings
+## 🔍Research Questions & Key Findings
 - **Which loans are risky?**
   → High interest + high DTI loans default more.